huynhsontung/InstaSharper/README.md

 #### This repository is provided for reference purposes only.

-* Please note that this project is still in design and development phase; the libraries may suffer major changes even at the interface level, so do not rely on this software for production uses yet *
+* Please note that this project is still in design and development phase; the libraries may suffer major changes even at the interface level, so do not rely on this software for production uses yet. *

 ## Cross-platform by design
 Build with .NET Standard.
 Can be used on Mac, Linux, Windows.